Built from first principles.

 Technique that holds under pressure.

 Sport technique is filtered out.
-What remains is what holds when the opponent is not complying, the environment is not a mat, and the variables are not controlled.
+What remains is what works when the opponent is not complying, the environment is not a mat, and the variables are not controlled.
 Every technique is taught through its governing principle first.
 That is what makes it transfer.

 Calibrated to your specific risk profile.

 This is the dimension that makes the other four relevant to your life rather than to someone else's.
 Every engagement includes a structured assessment of your actual exposure: the environments you move through, your travel patterns, your public visibility, the protective responsibilities you carry.
-That assessment shapes everything — the scenario work, the emphasis within each dimension, and the between-session protocols.
+That assessment shapes everything else: the scenario work, the emphasis within each dimension, and the between-session protocols.

-Context also addresses the legal and social dimension of physical capability — the decision-making framework that governs when and how force is appropriate.
+Context also addresses the legal and social dimension of physical capability: the decision-making framework that governs when and how force is appropriate.
 Capability without judgment is incomplete.
 This dimension builds both.

 A narrow audience.
 An intentional one.

-It requires a specific kind of client: someone who approaches this the same way they approach any high-stakes domain in their professional life — with rigor, patience, and sustained investment.
+It requires a specific kind of client: someone who approaches this the same way they approach any high-stakes domain in their professional life: with rigor, patience, and sustained investment.
 The program is not for everyone.
 It is designed for the few for whom it is exactly right.

 Control Yourself.